The University of Chicago fuels the (r)evolution of health care with a new online course

 The Graham School at the University of Chicago serves as the center of innovative lifelong learning at the University and, in collaboration with GetSmarter, is announcing an online short course on healthcare informatics.

-The eight-week program, drawing on the resources of esteemed faculty and the University’s programs in genomic research, translational medicine, and computation, is designed to give those contemplating a move into healthcare informatics an in-depth overview of the field’s key topics as well as a chance to practice and explore particular areas of interest.
+The eight-week program, drawing on the resources of University of Chicago faculty and programs in genomic research, translational medicine, and computation, is designed to give those contemplating a move into healthcare informatics an in-depth overview of the field’s key topics as well as a chance to practice and explore particular areas of interest.

 Why choose healthcare informatics?

 “The key in the next ten years will be understanding how to use and apply data.
-Not too long ago, clinicians with a bit of computer science on the side and would become informaticists.
+Not too long ago, clinicians who understood a bit about computers would take on the role of informaticians.
 But the world is becoming more and more complex, and much higher levels of training and understanding are required in the healthcare landscape of today.
-What we’re trying to do at the University of Chicago is help prepare people at all levels of the future informatics workforce.”
+What we’re trying to do at the University of Chicago is help prepare people become part of the informatics workforce at all different levels.”

 Taking a fundamental and holistic approach to biomedical informatics, the healthcare informatics course will cover the key concepts, theories, applications, and policies relating to the field.
-This course will also look at the various practical components required to work within the field, as well as cover the innovation and entrepreneurial opportunities that exist both in biomedical informatics and healthcare in general.
+This course will also cover the practical components required to work within the field as well the innovation and entrepreneurial opportunities that exist both in biomedical informatics and healthcare in general.

 How does learning with UChicago and GetSmarter set you apart?

-The University of Chicago is an urban research university that has driven new ways of thinking since 1890.
+The University of Chicago has driven new ways of thinking and learning since 1890.
 Our commitment to free and open inquiry draws inspired scholars to our global campuses, where ideas are born that challenge and change the world.
-UChicago research has led to such breakthroughs as discovering the link between cancer and genetics.
+Some of the early work linking genetics to cancer was performed at the University of Chicago.
 This, accompanied by UChicago’s impressive research portfolio and its reputation for being a health research thought leader, makes it the ideal institution for learning about healthcare informatics.

 GetSmarter’s personalized support model of online learning, and their utilization of leading-edge learning technology, has consistently achieved unrivalled average course completion rates of 90% across a portfolio of 60+ courses from the world’s leading universities.